project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

     # Note progress bar because the last simulation will take about 5 min
     result = sesolve(H, psi0, times, [number],progress_bar=True)

-    # For fitting, we'll find when 1 boson is emitted and re-simulate up to that point
+    # For fitting, we'll find when 1 boson is emitted and re-sim8ulate up to that point
     # so that we can get a better resolution over the shorter time periods.
 We
     # do this because we expect timescales to shorten as we increase TLS number